Sisesta veebipoe kontoga seotud e-posti aadress ja saadame uue parooli.

 Meie eesmärk on pakkuda innovaatilisi lahendusi ja kaasaegseid tööstusautomaatika tooteid.
 Täiendame ja uuendame oma tooteportfelli pidevalt, et pakkuda uusimaid ja tõhusaimaid lahendusi.

-The Optimal Excitation Control of the Mitsubishi frequency converter takes into account the load behaviour in real time and provides just the amount of motor torque the load requires at a given moment.
+Mitsubishi frequency converters’ Optimum Excitation Control takes the load’s real-time behavior into account and provides exactly the amount of motor torque required at any given moment.

 Optimum Excitation Control

-Optimum Excitation Control (OEC) is a feature of Mitsubishi frequency converters designed to optimize the energy consumption of the motor by providing precise control and reducing unnecessary energy consumption.
-This feature allows the frequency converter to automatically adjust the excitation of the motor (i.e. the electrical energy required to generate the magnetic field) according to the actual load and operating conditions.
+The Optimum Excitation Control function in Mitsubishi frequency converters aims to optimize motor energy consumption by providing precise control and reducing unnecessary power usage.
+This function allows the frequency converter to automatically adjust the motor excitation (i.e., the electrical energy needed to create the magnetic field) according to the actual load and operating conditions.

-Optimal excitation control helps to increase motor efficiency and reduce energy consumption.
-This function works particularly accurately in Mitsubishi converters thanks to the high CPU performance and precise measurement: this enables the frequency converter to measure the motor parameters more closely and accurately, thereby enabling even more efficient control and energy efficiency.
+Optimum Excitation Control increases motor efficiency and reduces energy consumption.
+Thanks to high CPU performance and precise measurement, Mitsubishi converters implement this function with exceptional accuracy: the converter can measure motor parameters more frequently and precisely, enabling even more efficient control and energy savings.

-Energy savings with frequency converter: Optimal excitation control
+Energy saving with frequency converter: Optimum Excitation Control

-1. Excitation Adjustment: The function continuously monitors changes in motor load and adjusts the excitation to achieve the best possible energy efficiency.
-As the load decreases, the frequency converter reduces the motor excitation to reduce the energy loss that normally occurs at underload.
+1. Excitation adjustment: The function continuously monitors changes in motor load and adjusts the excitation to achieve optimal energy efficiency.
+When the load decreases, the frequency converter reduces the motor’s excitation to avoid the energy losses that typically occur during underload conditions.

-2. Realtime control and monitoring software: Mitsubishi frequency converters incorporate advanced algorithms inside the motor that monitor the motor's performance and adjust its excitation according to load conditions.
-This allows the motor to run with the power it needs at the moment, avoiding both unnecessary overheating and underpowering.
+2. Real-time control and monitoring software: Mitsubishi frequency converters use advanced algorithms that monitor motor operation and regulate excitation according to load conditions.
+This ensures that the motor operates with exactly the amount of energy needed, avoiding unnecessary over-excitation or under-powering.

-3. Less heat loss: When the motor is running at lower excitation, energy loss to heat is also reduced.
-As a result, the motor runs at a lower temperature, which extends its operating life and reduces cooling costs.
+3. Reduced heat loss: When the motor operates with lower excitation, less energy is wasted as heat.
+As a result, the motor runs at a lower temperature, extending its lifespan and reducing cooling costs.

-4. Balancing energy efficiency and performance: Optimal excitation control of Mitsubishi frequency converters allows balancing motor performance and energy consumption.
-This means that the frequency converter is able to maintain the motor performance at the required level even when energy consumption is optimised and reduced.
+4. Balancing energy efficiency and performance: Optimum Excitation Control in Mitsubishi converters ensures a balance between motor performance and energy consumption.
+This means the converter can maintain the required performance level even when energy usage is optimized and reduced.

-Select P.60 in the frequency converter and change its value to 9
+Select parameter P.60 in the frequency converter and set its value to 9.

 Pr.
 Name Initial Value Setting Range Description